basarat/demo-npm-package/script.md

 npm version patch && git push --follow-tags && npm publish
 ```

 * Using such packages is super easy.
-To save us setting up project, we can simply copy the whole project into another folder.
+To save us time setting up project, we can simply copy the whole project into another folder.
 ```
 cp -R demo-ts demo-ts-use
 ```